+Maps Identify Fallout and Radiation Hotspots from Japan Nuclear Disaster.
 By Edwin Cartlidge of Nature magazine The distribution of fallout from the crippled Fukushima Daiichi nuclear power plant has now been mapped by two independent teams.

 Satellite images show tsunami-ravaged Japan coast: Scientific American Gallery.
 When devastation extends as far as the human eye can see, digital eyes in the sky can provide essential information for emergency response efforts.

+Soma is a port village of 38,000 people located about 150 kilometers southwest of the magnitude 9.0 quake's epicenter and 40 kilometers north of the stricken Fukushima Daiichi nuclear power plant.
+As of March 20, more than 100 residents of Soma have been confirmed dead. —Nina Bai.
+Day length & GPS coords.
 The 8.9-magnitude quake in Japan will not only leave an everlasting impression on the country, but globally as a result of the quake’s effect on the rotation of the Earth and GPS coordinates.